dev-rashedin/http-status-toolkit/previous.md

 - HTTP status codes as constants (like `StatusCodes.OK` for 200)
 - Short and clear messages for each status code
 - Longer, more detailed messages if you want extra info
-- Localization support for 10+ languages
-- A helper function (`getStatusMessage`) to fetch messages by status code
+- A helper function (getStatusMessage) to fetch messages by status code
 - Full TypeScript support for better coding experience

 ---